xeago/gradblog/graduation/extended-abstract.md

 The number of shards is specified during index creation and then fixed.
 The number of replicas of each shard can be changed at will.
-There is no optimal number of shards; it is dependent on the requirement of your data. <!-- Why A instead of The --> A default of 5 shards works for most cases but propbably won't give you the best results for your particular data.
+There is no optimal number of shards; it is dependent on the requirement of your data.
+A default of 5 shards works for most cases but probably won't give you the best results for your particular data.
 When it has been determined that the defaults don't suit your needs, it is important to conduct a proper investigation into what those needs are and how they can be accomplished.
 One should be careful when deviating from these